mmstroik/sentiment_analysis/README.md

 # Quadrant Digital Sentiment Analysis Tool
-## Usage
+## Installation
 1. Download/copy the `Sentiment-Analysis.exe` file from the 'App' folder to a local folder on your computer (like Desktop).
 You can pin the app to your taskbar for convenience.
+## Usage
-2. Double-click on the saved `Sentiment-Analysis.exe` file to launch the tool.
+3. Open the saved `Sentiment-Analysis.exe` file to launch the tool.
-3. Prepare your Excel file containing the tweets/text you want to analyze.
+4. Prepare and save your Excel file containing the tweets/text you want to analyze.
 Ensure that the tweets/text are stored under a column named "Full Text".
-If you don't have an Excel file ready, you can create a new one with a column named "Full Text" and copy and paste your tweets into that column.
+If you don't have an Excel file ready, you can create a new one, add a column named "Full Text", and copy and paste your tweets into that column.
    - You may find it helpful to use the same input file each time and just copy and paste new tweets into the file for analysis.
-4. In the Sentiment Analysis Tool window:
+### In the Sentiment Analysis Tool window:
    1. Click on the "Browse" button next to "Input File" and select your Excel file containing the tweets.
    2. Click on the "Browse" button next to "Output File" and choose a location and filename for the output Excel file that will contain the sentiment analysis results.
       - Note: Choose a unique (and identifiable) name because the tool will overwrite any existing file with the same name (or produce an error).